tanjoshua/tictactoe/README.md

 # tictactoe
 Tic Tac Toe game for 2 human players.
-I made this game when I was learning python syntax.
+I made this game while I was learning python syntax.

 # Instructions to run
 1. Ensure python3 is installed on computer